 In any language, the term “Heart” is unique.
 In Sanskrit, the “Heart” is referred to as Hridayam.
 Hridayam means, “Here is the Center”.

 If someone says to you, “You have a beautiful heart”, it does not mean that the person feels you have a very attractive physical organ beating in your chest.
-No, not at all.
-The statement about the beauty of your heart implies that you, your personality, your essential character has a warmth and glow which others find pleasant and joyful.
+No, not at all!
+The statement about the beauty of your heart implies that you, your personality, your essential character have a warmth and glow which others find pleasant and joyful.

 The term “Heart” literally means Truth.
 When we want to know the Truth, we want to go to the heart of the matter.
 When I say to someone, “I want to speak my heart”, it means I want to speak my truth.
 I want to give my true feelings.

 Heart means center, or core, which provides the foundation for the structure of our perceptions.
-It gives color to our thoughts, feelings, and emotions which constitute our personality.
+The light of the Heart as consciousness reflecting off our latent tendencies (karmas) appears to give color to our thoughts, feelings, and emotions which constitute our personality.

 We know and understand and give meaning to this whole universe through our Heart.
-To know others is clever, but to know yourself is wisdom.
+Truly, to know others is cleverness, but to know your own Heart is wisdom.

 The old saying, “Know thyself” means “Know your Heart”.

-Through what power do we know the world?have said, Know “That” by which all else is known.
-How do we know?
+Through what power do we know the world?
+Ancient sages have said, Know “That” by which all else is known.

 When we get up in the morning and open our eyes, we see the world.
 By what power do we see?
 By what power do we hear?